pablocael/pynear/README.md

 # Searching for the nearest neighbor (K=1)

-There is ano optimized version of KNN for K=1:
+There is an optimized version of KNN for K=1:

 ```python